AndyObtiva/glimmer-dsl-opal/README.md

 ## Setup

-Please follow these instructions to make Glimmer desktop apps work in Opal inside Rails 5
+(NOTE: if you run into issues, they are probably fixed in master or development/wip branch, you may check out instead)

+Please install a Rails 5 gem (e.g. `gem install rails -v5.2.4.3` )

 Start a new Rails 5 app:

 ```
-rails new hello_world
+rails new glimmer_app
 ```

-Follow instructions to setup opal with a rails application: config/initializers/assets.rb

-Add the following to `Gemfile` (NOTE: if you run into issues, they are probably fixed in master or development/wip branch, you may check out instead):
+Add the following to `Gemfile`:

 ```
 gem 'opal-rails', '~> 1.1.2'
 gem 'opal-async', '~> 1.1.0'